axtegenarnoldt/snake-game/README.md

 ### Main Game
 <img src="docs/maingamescreen.png">
 When the game starts the user controls the snakes direction with the arrowkeys.
-Every time the snake eats the food, new food shows up in a random place, live score increses and the snake grows.
+Every time the snake eats the food, new food shows up in a random place, live score increases and the snake grows.
 If the user hits the game borders or itself the game ends.

 ### Live Score
 <img src="docs/livescore.png">